reethu-penumatsa/IYear-ISem/NumericProblems/MultiplicationTable/readme.md

 # Multiplication Table

-## Print a multiplication table for a given number and the number of rows in the table
+## Print a multiplication table for a given number

 ### Step-by-Step procedure
 1. Loop and print individual row in a table